ONLINE WORKSHOPS via ZOOM

 Suggested $20-30 for employed; PWYC for under employed

-Let us know you are interested through our Contact Us Page or click on the PAY PAL button (make sure to enter you email address) and we’ll send you instructions for installing and running ZOOM and setting up your microphone up to work with musical content (rather than verbal content).
+Let us know you are interested through our Contact Us Page or click on the PAY PAL button (make sure to enter you email address) and we’ll send you instructions for installing and running ZOOM and setting up your microphone up to work with musical content (rather than spoken content).

 In the meantime, stay safe and healthy and wash your spirit often with music ;) !!